 The next location for our trip is The Chicago Design Museum.
 It is not located near the museum campus, but heading back to the Loop you can find this creative oasis on the 3rd floor of Block Thirty Seven, ChiDM celebrates design culture while by showcasing the vast world of different digital medias and practices.
 Not only will you take home the wealth of knowledge and inspiration for your next project, but you can take home a ChiDM logo button as well!

-The next stop on our downtown tour is outside, and best if the weather’s nice.
+The next stop on our downtown tour is outside, and best if the weather’s nice where we had our retreat on spirit plant journeys, check out their website.
 If you need a little bit of fresh air after filling your noggin up with museum culture, head on down to The Riverwalk.
 The city’s “Second Lakefront” opened in early summer of 2015.
 Along with the wide pathway, an array of shops, seating, and gardens were added along the lane.
 By the way, in your garden, be sure to have the best hedge trimmer.
 It’s personally one of my favorite places to bring out-of-towners in the evening to gaze at all the cities lights reflecting off the water (very romantic!)

 Our last stop in the Loop this night is The Athletic Association Hotel right on Michigan Avenue (and yeah, go ahead and get your picture at The Bean while you’re over here).
 You’ll notice the lobby of the hotel houses east coast burger spot, Shake Shack (which also collaborates with Bang Bang Pie & Biscuits for their slice of the day.
 Don’t worry, we’ll get to Bang Bang Pie soon.)
 Depending on the time of day, You may notice a line near the elevator in the lobby.
 This queue leads to the to get to the rooftop bar, Cindy’s.
 Our recommendation is to check out the 2nd floor bar and lounge area that are the Game Room, Drawing, Cherry Circle Room, and the Milk Room brought to you by the good people at Land & Sea Dept. These are the same folks behind some of Logan Square’s frequently visited spots and colorful custom buttons: Parson’s, Longman & Eagle, Lost Lake and Thank You.